 It’s simple: reimburse private companies for the interest just as they did for a host of other industries.

-Unfortunately, borrowers with private or refinanced student loans will join many with FFEL and Dept of Health loans in receiving no help.
+Unfortunately, borrowers with private or refinanced student loans will join many with FFEL and Deptartment of Health loans in receiving no help.

-Suspending payments for six months is a great step for federal student loan borrowers, as is suspending all interest.
+Suspending payments and interest for many months is a great step for federal student loan borrowers.

 Obviously, we wish more borrowers had been included in the relief package.

-Even if you don’t have to make payments, student loans will still be there after the six-month payment and interest freeze is over.
+Unfortunately, student loans will still be there after the payment and interest freeze is over.

-If you need a plan on how to get to $0 of student loans forever, that’s what we specialize in.
+If you need a long term plan on how to get to $0 of student loans forever, that’s what we specialize in.

 What do you think of the student loan coronavirus stimulus bill?
 Sound off in the comments.